drpaneas/uzful-scripts/README.md

 youtuber.sh -- Downloads music from youtube into mp3.
 Just type the artist and song you want.

-ffmpeg-compile -- Automated installation of FFMPEG
+ffmpeg-compile.sh -- Automated installation of FFMPEG

+ffmpeg-use.sh -- It asks you some question and then it constructs the final command instead of reading the manual.